ctysyh/EDSOS/0-Foundations/0.1-Arbor-Strux/Arxil Language Specification.md

 3. **Target Implementations**
    - For each supported backend, provide either:
      - A native assembly template (with placeholders like `${field}` or `${imm}`), or
-     - A TSLVM fallback expressed as a sequence of standard-library `instruct` statements.
+     - A ArxilVM fallback expressed as a sequence of standard-library `instruct` statements.
    - If an operation is atomic on a given platform, the corresponding native entry **must** be prefixed with `@atomic`.

 4. **Type Consistency Rule**